GoogleChrome/web.dev/src/site/content/en/blog/sms-receiver-announce/index.md

 ## FAQ
 ### Why did you not align with Safari's `one-time-code`?

-We intend to explore Safari's declarative [`autocomplete="one-time-code"`](https://developer.apple.com/documentation/security/password_autofill/enabling_password_autofill_on_an_html_input_element) approach as we go through our origin trial ([early exploration](https://chromium-review.googlesource.com/c/chromium/src/+/1639728)) and we are eager to hear what developers and users think.
-Currently we have a hypothesis that our imperative approach could provide a more flexible UX and reduce friction verifying a phone number under certain circumstances.
-The declarative approach is easier to implement for developers, but requires at least three taps: focus on the input field, select the one-time-code, then submit the form.
-Our approach (inspired by what native [Android apps](https://developers.google.com/identity/sms-retriever/overview) have access to) requires that people make only a single tap.
+We're exploring options similar to Safari's declarative [`autocomplete="one-time-code"`](https://developer.apple.com/documentation/security/password_autofill/enabling_password_autofill_on_an_html_input_element) approach as we go through our origin trial ([early exploration](https://chromium-review.googlesource.com/c/chromium/src/+/1639728)) and we are interested to hear what developers and users think.
+Our imperative approach could provide a more flexible UX and reduce friction verifying a phone number under certain circumstances.
+The declarative approach is easier to implement for developers, but requires a form field and at least several taps: focus on the input field, select the one-time-code, then submit the form.
+The approach we are exploring (inspired by what native [Android apps](https://developers.google.com/identity/sms-retriever/overview) have access to) means that people make only a single tap on browser UI inline on the page content.

 ### Is it safe to use SMS as a way to authenticate?